 This is plausible, to a degree: despite the bouts of fighting, many of the colonists got on well with the Croatoan tribe.
 This would explain the markings on the tree and fence post and the lack of evidence of violence in the empty settlement.

 They were murdered by the Spanish

-Due to the aforementioned raging war going on between England and Spain at the time, it’s feasible to think the Spanish went and wreaked havoc on the England’s first and only settlement in North America.
+Due to the raging war between England and Spain at the time, it’s feasible to think the Spanish went and wreaked havoc on England’s first and only settlement in North America.
 Spanish troops were in Florida at the time of Roanoke and could have made a special pilgrimage to destroy the precious colony.

 They were murdered by the Native Americans

 The tree engraving, the mass disappearance, the previous altercations… The idea that the Croatoan tribe killed the Roanoke colonists is not a crazy one.
 The challenges with this theory lie in the lack of any trace – no bones, no blood – that might indicate a murderous attack broke out.

 In the 1930s, evidence that seemed to support this theory was discovered, when a farmer found a set of marked stones that looked to be messages from the colonists.
 The Dare stones – named for John White’s daughter Eleanor Dare, who was presumed to have left them – were addressed to John White to tell him what had become of the colony.
 They said, essentially, that all but seven settlers were killed by ‘savages’; the rest had fled.

 By 1941, a journalist had discovered that they were forgeries.
 The theory they present is still widely believed to be the true story of what happened to the Roanoke colonists.

 After their governor left saying he’d bring back help and then didn’t return, one of the more feasible theories argues that the settlers of Roanoke abandoned the colony – and disappeared into the wilderness.